Planning a 4 day Yosemite itinerary can feel overwhelming, especially with so many iconic hikes, viewpoints, and scenic drives to choose from.

 4 Day Yosemite National Park Itinerary

 This 4 day Yosemite itinerary has many different hikes in it.
 I’m not going to go into a lot of detail about the hikes in this itinerary.
-I have a post titled “10 Fantastic Hikes to Do in Yosemite National Park.”
+You can read my full guide about 10 hikes to do when in Yosemite National Park.

 In that post, you’ll find out information about the difficulty of the different hikes, the distance of the hikes, elevation gain, parking, time it will take to do the hike, what to expect on the hike, and various tips.
 There is a link at each one of the hikes in this itinerary that you can click to read more about the hike if you want to.